Mesterlovesz74/GoldReserve/MSVC/README.txt

 http://zlib.net/

 B.)
-Now you need to unpack evething into the .\GoldReserve\src directory.
-Here is safe way to achive the exppected results (some tarballs are tricky to unpack on Windows):
+Now you need to unpack everything into the .\GoldReserve\src directory.
+Here is safe way to achieve the expected results (some tarballs are tricky to unpack on Windows):
 1:
 - You should copy all the archive files listed above (8 in total) into the GoldReserve\src directory.
-- You should launch your favorite archive manager (WinRAR, 7zip, etc.) with Administrator proviliges (this is mandatory for the OpenSSL tarball).
+- You should launch your favorite archive manager (WinRAR, 7zip, etc.) with Administrator privileges (this is mandatory for the OpenSSL tarball).
 - You should select the archive files (all the 8) and hit Extract (or Unpack, or similar...), possibly in silent mode (like the "without confirmation in WinRAR).
-* Note that while some tarballs "only" require Administrator priviliges, some of them won't properly unpack on Windows anyway (varies between archive managers).
+* Note that while some tarballs "only" require Administrator privileges, some of them won't properly unpack on Windows anyway (varies between archive managers).
 This is why you are better off with any other archive types on Windows (.zip, .7z, .rar, etc).
 But as of this date, OpenSSL is tarball only, hence the Admin notes...
 2:
 You need to strip the version numbers form the name of the freshly unpack directories.
 They should read exactly as follows: